jgonfsbl/nomad-consul-vault/README.md

 # High Availability with `keepalived`

 Keepalived is a package that implements VRRP protocol versions 2 and 3.
-In essesnce, this is Master-Slaves / Primary-Secondaries implementation for a network high availability solution.
+In essence, this is Master-Slaves / Primary-Secondaries implementation for a network high availability solution.

 - Package installation
 ```